esoeylemez/esoeylemez.github.io/tutorial/monoids.md

       GT -> x <> myStimes (n - 1) x
 ```

-The reason for the name is, as you may have guessed already, that this
+The reason for the name `myStimes` is, as you may have guessed already,
-function is actually predefined as `stimes`, except with an optimisation
+that this function is actually predefined as `stimes`, except with an
-that relies heavily on the associativity contract, and that for many
+optimisation that relies heavily on the associativity contract, and that
-semigroups provides an exponential speedup (the square-and-multiply
+for many semigroups provides an exponential speedup (the
-algorithm).
+square-and-multiply algorithm).

 There is a downside to the class-based approach though: semigroups are
 now type-bound: you can only write one semigroup instance for `Integer`.